PARADIGM Application

 • Personal statement (In two pages or less, describe your background, interest and experience in genomic medicine and your career goals)

-• Research plan or goals statement (If you are a UF postdoc planning to stay in your current lab, you should describe your primary research project and mentor.
-If you are not a UF postdoc, please describe which of the three focus areas you are interested in pursuing and the type of project you would like to pursue.
+• Research plan or goals statement (UF postdocs planning to stay in their current labs should describe their primary research project and mentor(s).
+If not a current UF postdoc, please describe which of the three focus areas that interests you and the type of project you would like to pursue.
 Also, please include mentors with whom you would be interested in working.)

-• Three letters of recommendation (mailed by referee to Elizabeth Eddy at the address below)
+• Three letters of recommendation (sent to Elizabeth Eddy via email or by mail)

-• Unofficial transcript (mailed to Elizabeth Eddy at the address below)
+• Unofficial transcript (sent to Elizabeth Eddy via email or by mail)

 Elizabeth Eddy, M.P.H.